New grant to fund Georgia farm-ownership program

-The Partnership for Inclusive Innovation announced the awarding of a $250,000 grant Monday to a program run by The Conservation Fund that supports next-generation farmers.
+The Partnership for Inclusive Innovation announced the award of a $250,000 grant Monday to a program run by The Conservation Fund that supports next-generation farmers.

 The Working Farms Fund program is the first in the nation to offer end-to-end support for new farmers, including a path to farm ownership and access to established farm markets.